Working for a clean and prosperous California for all

 Alicia received a B.A. from Stanford University in International Relations (with Distinction, Phi Beta Kappa) and a J.D. from Harvard Law School.
 Alicia is based in Berkeley, CA.

-• BOARD MEMBER
+BOARD MEMBER

-• EXECUTIVE DIRECTOR
+EXECUTIVE DIRECTOR

-Clayton a widely published climate economist with over four dozen scholarly articles and policy papers on carbon pricing.
+Clayton is a widely published climate economist with over four dozen scholarly articles and policy papers on carbon pricing.
 Clayton has also led research and advised on the design of carbon taxes, cap-and-trade programs, and other carbon pricing policies on six continents.

 Clayton has held multiple expert and advisory roles including as Board Member at Earthshot, member of Colorado’s GEMM Trading Technical Working Group, and Expert to the International Initiative for Development of Article 6 Methodology Tools.